 What should you look for in a contract?

 Pricing is usually broken down into rent and services.
 Rent pays for your apartment, the cost of which will vary depending on size and location.
-Services typically include 3 meals a day, housekeeping, transportation, activities, and some level of personal assistance.
+Services typically include three meals a day, housekeeping, transportation, activities and some level of personal assistance.

-Beth Burnham Mace, Chief Economist at the National Investment Center for the Seniors Housing & Care Industry (NIC), notes that depending on the community, care services may have an additional fee, on top of base costs.
-“Sometimes called tiered or á la carte pricing, the amount you pay depends on the level of help you need with ADLs (activities of daily living) and the amount of time it takes to deliver those services,” said Mace.
-For example, a resident may need 15 minutes of help with medication management, 15 minutes help dressing, and 30 minutes help with meals each day.
+Beth Burnham Mace, chief economist at the National Investment Center for the Seniors Housing & Care Industry (NIC), notes that depending on the community, care services may have an additional fee, on top of base costs.
+“Sometimes called tiered or à la carte pricing, the amount you pay depends on the level of help you need with ADLs (activities of daily living) and the amount of time it takes to deliver those services,” said Mace.
+For example, a resident may need 15 minutes of help with medication management, 15 minutes of help with dressing and 30 minutes of help with meals each day.
 That’s one hour of care per day at the community’s stated rate.
-Someone needing 3 hours of care would pay more.
+Someone needing three hours of care would pay more.

 Some assisted living communities provide memory care for their residents with Alzheimer’s disease or other forms of dementia.
-It’s important you find out about any additional fees associated with memory support.
+It’s important you find out about any additional fees associated with memory care.